koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 ### 2.3.4.
 Using `signtool.exe` with AAX `wraptool.exe`

+As of the latest update of this guide, PACE Eden SDK's `wraptool.exe` does not yet support Azure Trusted Signing as an option.

-Since PACE Eden SDK's wraptool utility uses signtool.exe as well, and ProTools on Windows expects .aax plugins to be signed with a whitelisted Microsoft certificate authority, wraptool needs to be adjusted in order to use the Azure Trusted Signing as well.
+It is however possible to work around this issue by modifying the wrap tool in a way that allows for Azure Trusted Signing to work, this is because the wrap tool utility also uses Microsoft's `signtool.exe` internally, and ProTools on Windows expects binaries to be signed with a whitelisted Microsoft certificate authority.

-Normally wraptool relies on either a certificate file and password (no longer possible due to HSM) or a sign id (HSM), with no apparent support for any other tools or options.
-Luckely wraptool just simply runs signtool with a bunch of arguments and the signtool location can even be specified.
-We use a signtool wrapper instead that injects all the necessary arguments, and this seems to work.
+Normally the wrap tool relies on either a certificate file and password (no longer possible due to HSM) or a sign id (HSM) to passed in by the developer, with no apparent support for any other tools or options.
+However, we can use utility scripts and let the wrap tool use these instead to injects all the necessary arguments for Azure Trusted Signing to work.

-This section presents a stop-gap workaround while wraptools remains incompatible.
+This section presents a stop-gap workaround while wraptools remains unsupported by PACE.
 It is by no means ideal but it works.

+In order for this solution to work, make sure:

-* Make sure you have installed Python 3 as the batch file below relies on its use.
+* Python 3 has been installed on the system.
+This is because the utility script below relies on it.
-* Choose a directory on the system that is accessible and where you can place the wrappers for use with `wraptool.exe`.
+* Choose a directory on the system that is accessible and where you can place the utility scripts.

-Now proceed by creating the wrapper files:
+Now proceed by creating the utility scripts:

-* Create a python file called `aax-signtool.py` with the following contents in a directory of your choice:
+1. Create a python file called `aax-signtool.py` with the following contents:
 	```python
 	import sys
 	import re